Wisemonk Team

 • Operate phase ($15,000-$50,000/month).
 Includes your service provider's management fee (typically 15-25% of payroll), employee salaries, benefits administration, and ongoing project management across your team.

-• Transfer phase ($50,000-$150,000).
-Covers entity formation if transitioning from an EOR arrangement, employee contract restructuring, IP transfer, and post-handover advisory support.
+• Transfer phase ($50,000 to $150,000).
+Covers entity formation if you are moving from an EOR arrangement, contract restructuring, IP transfer, and post-handover advisory.

 Your total cost depends on team size, roles, city selection (Bengaluru costs more than tier-2 cities like Jaipur or Coimbatore), the duration of the concession period, and the scope of services your BOT partner provides.